Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2>Enneagram 8 Description</h2>

 Enneagram Type 8 personalities are marked by strength, protectiveness, and a straightforward approach to life.
 Their assertive nature is complemented by a deep-seated sense of justice.
-They recognize vulnerability a mile a way and often see to defend those they care about.
-This often positions them as both protectors natural leaders.
+They recognize vulnerability a mile away and often seek to defend those they care about.
+This often positions them as both protectors and natural leaders.

 Distinct characteristics of Type 8s include: